Aurimas-N/Cyclist-Bike-share-Analysis/README.md

 # Share:

 Visualization is done with Tableau, with the focus to answer main question - How do annual members and casual riders use Cyclistic bikes differently?
+Published dashboard can be seen [here](https://public.tableau.com/app/profile/aurimas.naujalis/viz/CyclistBike-shareProject/oftotalrides).